| Home | New Testament Studies | Thessalonians Table of Contents | Previous Section | Next Section |

 ▣ "at Athens alone" Paul's visit to Athens is recorded in Acts 17:15-34.
 This was the intellectual center of the Hellenistic world.
 Paul had eye problems (compare 2 Cor.
 12:7 with Gal.
 4:15 and 6:11), and it was very hard for him to be alone, especially in an unfamiliar environment such as Athens.

-The term "alone" is PLURAL but the meaning is uncertain.
+The term "alone" is PLURAL but the implication is uncertain.
 Acts 18:5 implies both Silas and Timothy were on assignment.
 Luke had been left in Philippi to help the church.
 This verse may be an example of Paul's use of "we" as an editorial PLURAL, referring only to himself.

 3:2 | |